 Vascular catheterization enables doctors to carry out specific diagnostic procedures that can't be done otherwise.
 These include taking blood samples directly from the heart, assessing blood flow within the heart's chambers, and examining obstructions or irregularities in the blood vessels beyond the heart, like those in the arms and legs.More Information About the Venture Catheter and Its Design Flaws

-From May 7, 2015 through March 31, 2017, Vascular Solutions, Inc., a subsidiary of Teleflex Incorporated, manufactured the Venture Catheter, a novel piece of medical equipment.
+From May 7, 2015, through March 31, 2017, Vascular Solutions, Inc., a subsidiary of Teleflex Inc., manufactured the Venture Catheter, which was, at the time, a novel piece of medical equipment.
 The catheter had a specialized tip, which could be manipulated remotely and bent at an angle up to 90°.
 The controllable tip provided significant maneuverability for moving in and around tight spaces.

 However, the Venture Catheter had critical design flaws.
 Excess material at its tip posed risks: the tip might split during use, and in graver scenarios, fragments of the excess material could detach and enter the patient's vascular system.

 When foreign particles drift freely in the bloodstream, it's a severe hazard.
 The body naturally reacts to foreign intruders by activating its clotting mechanism.
 While clotting is beneficial for sealing wounds, in the presence of foreign substances, especially along blood vessel walls, it can lead to excessive clotting by stimulating endothelial cells, platelets, and leucocytes.
 This may result in blood clot formation.